 Senate Approves Volley of Subpoenas to Lash at Russia Probe

-WASHINGTON (CN) — Over objections from Democrats who called the probe a political stunt, Senate Judiciary Committee Republicans voted Thursday to approve subpoenas as part of a broad investigations into the origins of the FBI’s Russia investigation.
+WASHINGTON (CN) — Over objections from Democrats who called the probe a political stunt, Senate Judiciary Committee Republicans voted Thursday to approve subpoenas as part of a broad inquiry into the origins of the FBI’s Russia investigation.

 The vote gives Senator Lindsey Graham authority, as chair of the Senate Judiciary Committee, to subpoena 53 people who have become familiar characters in the story of the early days of the Russia investigation, which was dubbed Crossfire Hurricane.